 The Department of Medicine is a research-intensive Department.
 Members currently hold 28 University Research Chairs.
 The Department receives approximately $60 million per year in external research funding and members publish approximately 1200 peer-reviewed publications annually.

 The Faculty of Medicine is a nationally recognized leader, ranked among Canada’s top-tier medical faculties.
 The Faculty ranks 3rd in Canada for research intensity in Medicine/Science (Maclean’s) and 4th in Canada for citations (2022 THE rankings).
 The University of Ottawa is the largest bilingual (English-French) university in the world and the first and largest bilingual medical school in Canada.
 The Faculty of Medicine has a long history of conducting the highest quality basic and clinical research, in close partnership with affiliated hospitals and research institutes.
 The Web of Science recently published a list of the most highly cited researchers in the world, where seven out of eight researchers identified from the uOttawa are from the Faculty of Medicine.
 Together, these remarkable achievements are a strong testament to the competitiveness and excellence of our Faculty.

 The City of Ottawa provides a thriving multicultural and bilingual environment.
 Ottawa boasts numerous cultural activities as well as readily accessible sporting and natural resources, making it an ideal family and healthy living environment.

-Please note Canadian citizens and permanent residents will be given priority.
 We sincerely thank all applicants for their interest; however, only those selected for an interview will be contacted.